 - Users want convenience, ease of use and good performance - Don't care about resource utilization - But shared computer such as mainframe or minicomputer must keep all users happy - Users of dedicate systems such as workstations have dedicated resources but frequently use shared resources from servers - Handheld computers are resource poor, optimized for usability and battery life - Some computers have little or no user interface, such as embedded computers in devices and automobiles

 - What are major components of computer systems? - What is an operating system? - What are examples of conflicting design goals?

-Overview of Computer System Organization
+Overview of System Organization

-- Computer-system operation

-- Bootstrap

-- Interrupts
+- Discussed a few topics

 - Tiers of Storage

 - Memory/Storage hierarchy

-- Caching